mario33881/betterSIS/README.md

 The interactive shell is controlled by the ```Bettersis``` class which uses the ```prompt_toolkit``` library to show the promt and the bottom toolbar and provides history and autocompletion of commands.

+You can read more about betterSIS's code on readthedocs [by clicking here](https://bettersis.readthedocs.io/en/latest/readme.html).

 [Go to the index](#index)